Clavardage/clavardage/README.md

 ### Prerequisites

 * Install a Java OpenJDK version 17.
+For example you can use one of the Temurin build available here: https://adoptium.net/releases.html?variant=openjdk17

 > :warning: **In order to create an local executable (optional)** : Other programs will have to be manually installed depending on the target OS (see <a href="#executable-optional">Executable (optional)</a>).